top of page

 Just like a spirit aged longer in a barrel, darker roasts emphasize roast-driven flavours over origin characteristics.

-Coffee contains over 1,000 aromatic compounds—more than wine.
+Coffee contains over 1,000 aromatic compounds—more than wine!
+During roasting:

 A comprehensive coffee flavor tasting wheel illustrating a diverse range of tastes and aromas, guiding enthusiasts in identifying specific notes.